 No Charges Filed Against CEO of Publicly Traded Company

-Successfully defended CEO of a publicly-traded company in a criminal investigation, alleging violations of state securities laws; after an extensive investigation, no criminal charges were filed.
+Successfully defended the CEO of a publicly-traded company in a criminal investigation, alleging violations of state securities laws; after an extensive investigation, no criminal charges were filed.